-From the documentation concerning mutualTLS on https://tyk.io/docs/security/tls-and-ssl/mutual-tls/ it seems that Tyk only supports mTLS for whitelisted client certificates.
+From the documentation concerning mutualTLS on //tyk.io/docs/basic-config-and-security/security/mutual-tls/ it seems that Tyk only supports mTLS for whitelisted client certificates.
 Is there a possibility to whitelist not the client certificate, but a CA that signed the client certificate instead?
 This would allow for mutual authentication based on a CA certificate and not require to enter all client certificates on a whitelist in the API definition.
 If not, is this feature on the roadmap?

 good to hear from you again and apologies for the delay in answering your question.